-HIS 367 The Afro-American Experience (3) AY (Same as BKS 367)

-Slavery, emancipation, "separate but equal", and the drive for full equality.
+- HIS 367 The Afro-American Experience (3) AY (Same as BKS 367) Slavery, emancipation, "separate but equal", and the drive for full equality, P: So. stdg. - HIS 371 Mexico and the Mexican Revolution (3) AY The first true social revolution in Latin America considered in its historical background, its violent eruption, its sweeping changes and its contemporary direction.
+P: So. stdg. - HIS 372 Equality, Minorities, and Public Policy (3) II AY (Same as AMS 372, BKS 372, PLS 372) Incorporates continuing discourses between a historian and a political scientist.
+Exploration of the political processes whereby minorities have influenced the formulation and implementation.

+tation of policy and governmental responses to demands for equal treatment.
 P: So. stdg.

-HIS 371 Mexico and the Mexican Revolution (3) AY

-The first true social revolution in Latin America considered in its historical background, its violent eruption, its sweeping changes and its contemporary direction.
-P: So. stdg.

-HIS 372 Equality, Minorities, and Public Policy (3) II AY

-(Same as AMS 372, BKS 372, PLS 372)

-Incorporates continuing discourses between a historian and a political scientist.
-Exploration of the political processes whereby minorities have influenced the formulation and implementation of policy and governmental responses to demands for equal treatment.
-P: Jr. stdg.

-HIS 373 Prejudice in United States History (3) AY (Same as AMS 373, BKS 373)

-Study of the various forms of racial, ethnic, religious, and sexual prejudice in United States history and the efforts to combat the violence and discrimination they produced.
-P: Jr. stdg.

-HIS 375 The United States and Latin America (3) I AY

-The "special relationship" between the United States and the nations of Latin America, from the foundations of the Monroe Doctrine and Manifest Destiny to U.S. hemispheric hegemony, the Alliance for Progress, and benign neglect.
+- HIS 375 The United States and Latin America (3) I AY The "special relationship" between the United States and the nations of Latin America, from the foundations of the Monroe Doctrine and Manifest Destiny to U.S. hemispheric hegemony, the Alliance for Progress, and benign neglect.
 Special emphasis on current inter-American issues and developments.
-P: So. stdg.

-HIS 384 Black History Through Literature (3) OD (Same as BKS 384)

-History of Americans of African descent as found in journals, novels, and "studies."
-P: So. stdg.

-HIS 388 Origins of Modern Africa (3) AY (Same as BKS 388)

-Examination of the European impact on Africans and their institutions.
-P: So. stdg.

-HIS 390 Biography as History (3) I OD

-Studies of the lives of individuals who made significant impacts on their age and the world.
-Course will be subtitled in the Schedule of Courses, P: So, stdg.

-HIS 393 War and Society in the Modern World (3) II
+P: So. stdg. - HIS 384 Black History Through Literature (3) OD (Same as BKS 384) History of Americans of African descent as found in journals, novels, and "studies."
+P: So. stdg. - HIS 388 Origins of Modern Africa (3) AY (Same as AFS/BKS 388) Examination of the European impact on Africans and their institutions.
+P: So. stdg. - HIS 390 Biography as History (3) I OD Studies of the lives of individuals who made significant impacts on their age and the world.
+Course will be subtitled in the Schedule of Courses.
+P: So. stdg. - HIS 393 War and Society in the Modern World (3) II Survey of twentieth century American military history.

-Survey of military history in the Western World from the 18th Century up to and including the current theories for future conflict to be waged with nuclear and other high-tech weapons.
 Examination of the relationships among the military establishments, the wars and the societies that fostered them in order to understand the nature of war, how it has changed through time, and its impact on historical development.
-P: So. stdg.

-HIS 395 Selected Topics (3) OD
+P: So, stdg. - HIS 395 Selected Topics (3) OD

 Topical approach to select problems in history as chosen by the department.
 Course will be subtitled in the Schedule of Courses.
-P: So. stdg.

-HIS 400 Research Methods in History (3) I
+P: So. stdg. - HIS 400 Research Methods in History (3) I

 A seminar aimed at introducing the student to the skills involved in researching historical topics.
-Emphasis on the process of historical writing, including research methods and tools, the use of hhistorical evidence, and the technical aspects of paper writing.
+Emphasis on the process of historical writing, including research methods and tools, the use of historical evidence, and the technical aspects of paper writing.
 Required of all history majors.
-P: So. stdg.

-HIS 407 The Early Middle Ages (3) I, II

-Western Europe, A.D.
+P: So. stdg. - HIS 407 The Early Middle Ages (3) I, II Western Europe, A.D.
 300-1050.
-Topics include the barbarian migrations, the christianization of Europe, Charlemagne and the "First Europe," fragmentation of the Carolingian empire, western relations with Byzantium and Islam, the origins of feudalism and manorialism, and the rise of the Normans.
-P: So. stdg.

-HIS 408 The High and Late Middle Ages (3) II

-Includes the origins of the nation-state, the Church, conflicts between the Church and secular states, medieval heresies, chivalric society and culture, universities and scholasticism, the Black Death, the commercial revolution, and the Hundred Years War.
-P: So. stdg.

-HIS 409 The Crusades: A Mirror of Medieval Society (3) I

-A study of the Crusading movement and its impact upon medieval society.
-Topics will include the political and religious background of the First Crusade; establishment of the Crusader States; popular participation in the Crusades; and economic results of the conflicts between Christians and Moslems, P. So. stdg.

-HIS 411 Europe 1350-1500: The Dawn of a New Age (3) I
+Topics include the barbarian migrations, the christianization of Europe, Charlemagne and the "First Europe," fragmentation of the Carolingian empire, western relations with Byzantium and Islam, the origins of feudalism and manorialism, and the rise of the Normans, P: So. stdg. - HIS 408 The High and Late Middle Ages (3) II Includes the origins of the nation-state, the Church, conflicts between the Church and secular states, medieval heresies, chivalric society and culture, universities and scholasticism, the Black Death, the commercial revolution, and the Hundred Years War.
+P: So. stdg. - HIS 409 The Crusades: A Mirror of Medieval Society (3) I A study of the Crusading movement and its impact upon medieval society.
+Topics will include the political and religious background of the First Crusade; establishment of the Crusader States; popular participation in the Crusades; and economic results of the conflicts between Christians and Moslems.
+P: So. stdg. - HIS 411 Europe 1350-1500: The Dawn of a New Age (3) I